Q. How do I enroll in Bill Pay?

 Q: When can I start using Bill Pay?

 A: You can begin using Bill Pay as soon as you have logged in to Online & Mobile Banking for the first time.

 A: You can add payees by accessing the Payee section of Bill Pay.
 New payees will be added to the payee list immediately.

-Q: Who can be paid using the bill payment system?
+Q: Who can be paid using Bill Pay?

-A: Anyone in the 50 United States and territories who can accept a check can be paid using the bill payment system.
-You can pay practically anyone- charge accounts, utilities, auto loans, professionals, even a lawn service or a relative.
-However, tax payments (such as federal, state and local) and court directed payments (such as alimony and child support) cannot be processed through our online bill payment system.
+A: Anyone or any entity in the 50 United States and territories who can accept a check can be paid using Bill Pay.
+However, tax payments (such as federal, state and local) and court directed payments (such as alimony and child support) cannot be processed through Bill Pay.

 Q: Can I pay my bills on the weekend?